The India Guide

 Jodhpur

-Jodphur, "The Blue City" feels much smaller than Jaipur.
+Jodhpur, "The Blue City" feels much smaller than Jaipur.
 There are less must-see destinations or trendy restaurants, but it has it's own culture and character and worth a visit if you're in Rajasthan.

 The RAAS Jodhpur